-The need to increase men's health awareness has driven the creation of The Movember Foundation and No Shave November.
-These initiatives increase awareness of men's health issues and encourage men to seek medical guidance and routine tests.
+The need to increase men's health awareness has driven the creation of The Movember Foundation.
+This initiative increases awareness of men's health issues and encourages men to seek medical guidance and routine tests.

 The Movember Foundation is a charity whose goal is to stop men from dying too young.
 Their main focus is on prostate cancer, testicular cancer, mental health, and suicide prevention.
 This organization provides specific suggestions for men: